Miki18/IncomingMonsters/README.md

 This is a simple c++ OpenGL game.

 <strong>Game rules:</strong></br>
 Monsters are incoming and you have to shoot them.
-You they step on red line - you will lose one of your 3 lives.
+You they step on red line - you will lose one of your 3 lives.<br>
 For killing monsters you will get money, so you will be able to buy some upgrades for your cannon.

 <strong>Links:</strong><br>